If you are dialysis dependent, you may wonder if you can still take a cruise.

 - Celestyal Cruises

-Always make sure that you check with your travel agent before booking to make sure that your chosen cruise line will be able to accommodate your dialysis treatments.
+Always check with your travel agent before booking to ensure that your chosen cruise line can accommodate your dialysis treatments.

 Just because a cruise line is on the list above, this doesn’t mean that they can accommodate dialysis treatments on all cruises.